VeryNiceGuy/BitmapFontGen/README.md

 # BitmapFontGen
-A Bitmap font generator based on FreeType and WIC.
+A bitmap font generator based on FreeType and WIC.